 UserExecutable is never present in the AML SUC.

 The OPC UA BaseObjectType is modelled in AML as a SystemUnitClass with the same name.
-The BaseObjectType SUC contains attributes that mimic the attributes of the OPC UA Object and ObjectType NodeClasses, as shown in Figure A.9.
+The BaseObjectType SUC contains attributes that mimic the attributes of the OPC UA Object and ObjectType NodeClasses, as shown in Figure A.10.

-Figure A.9 – BaseObjectType Attributes
+Figure A.10 – BaseObjectType Attributes

 In OPC UA, the set of attributes appears on the type as well as the instances and the values on the types are often used to convey a default value on the instance.
 In AML, only one set of attributes is used since both a Value and DefaultValue can be specified for every attribute in AML.